NtapeKnoxSiwale/Data-Analysis-Project-Portfolio/covid-19-analysis-report/README.md

 ## Data Collection

-The COVID-19 World Data from 2021 to 2022 was downloaded from [Here](https://ourworldindata.org/covid-deaths)
+The COVID-19 World Data from 2021 to 2022 was downloaded from [Here](https://ourworldindata.org/covid-deaths).

+NOTE: `/data/` has been excluded from the repository.

+The Data was divided into two parts using Excel:

+1. `covid_vaccination.csv`
+2. `covid_death.csv`

 ## SQL Exploration